sofiawallq/vintage-corner/README.md

 Images are hosted in the projects static directory for this project, but in the future I want to work Cloudinary.

 ## Manual testing

-The manual testing consisted of not only the things listed below, but the testing also meant asking everybody I know to test the website and all its functions - such as
+The manual testing consisted of not only the things listed below, but the testing also meant asking everybody I know to test the website and all its functions - such as filling out the Contact form, adding products to the cart, make purchases with the Stripe test-card number, sign up for an account, log in to their account, deleting their account, edit their profile information, viewing previous orders, writing a review and every other possible interaction there is.
+All while I checked the admin panel for real-time action.

+I also asked them to check that the email verification and confirmation was working the way that it should.

 ### Responsivness